-Gone are the days when companies gave to the same old reliable charities because “It’s the thing to do,” or “We’ve always supported this cause,” or “They have a great reputation.”
-Today’s corporate donors are looking for results, but decision makers need to feel passion in their own hearts for the cause or the project.
-I’ve given lots of advice on how to choose a charity with your head:
+Gone are the days when people gave to the same old reliable charities because “It’s the thing to do,” or “My parents always supported this cause,” or “They have a great reputation.”
+Today’s donors are looking for results, and they need to feel for passion in their own hearts for the cause or the project.
+I’ve given lots of advice on how to donors on choose a charity with their head:

 - Read it’s 990 forms